 No males will be allowed to participate in any female divisions.
 Females CAN play in male divisions.

-All players must wear shin guards.
+All players must wear shin guards and a mask.
 Teams shall wear non-conflicting colors of uniforms.
 The team listed 2nd shall have to wear the pinnies if there is a question of jersey color.
 Players may wear padded hard casts at referee discretion.
 No jewelry is permitted (including taped over earrings).

 U10-U12 = 4